Alexander-Jessop/JoinYou/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> A communication platform that will allow users of a variety of interests to engage with specialists in their field for quick 15-minute video calls.
+> A communication platform created for Felix Smart](https://www.felixsmart.com/) that will allow users of a variety of interests to engage with specialists in their field for quick 15-minute video calls.

 ## Install